EgorPlay2020/Legacy-Online-Launcher/README.md

 ## 📥 What the launcher can do

-- Авторизация в аккаунте
+- Account authentication
-- Отображение профиля игрока
+- Display player profile
-- Просмотр песен сервера
+- Browse server songs
-- Просмотр плейлистов
+- View server playlists
-- Скачивание игры (Steam / Ubisoft версии)
+- Download the game (Steam / Ubisoft versions)
-- Запуск игры через лаунчер
+- Launch the game through the launcher

 ---

 ## 🛠 Installation

-1. Скачать `.exe` из **Releases**
+1. Download the `.exe` from **Releases**
-2. Запустить лаунчер
+2. Run the launcher
-3. Войти в аккаунт
+3. Log into your account
-4. Скачать игру (если не установлена)
+4. Download the game (if not installed)
-5. Играть
+5. Play

 ---